Bl4ckH0rs3-1/Mechanic/Libs/FenUI/Docs/DESIGN_PRINCIPLES.md

 Leverage patterns developers already know.
 FenUI borrows concepts from CSS Grid, web component slots, and design token systems—making it intuitive for developers with modern UI experience.

+### 4. Zero Default Spacing

+Containers and widgets should never have built-in padding or margins by default.
+This ensures that when you compose components, you don't have to "fight" hidden offsets.
+Spacing is always intentional and explicit.

+### 5. Responsive Sizing

+FenUI supports responsive sizing units beyond just raw pixels.
+This allows containers to adapt to their parent's size or the screen viewport.

+- **Percentages (`"50%"`)**: Relative to the parent container's width/height.
+- **Viewport Units (`"10vh"`, `"5vw"`)**: Relative to the total screen size.
+- **Fit to Content (`"auto"`)**: The container automatically resizes to perfectly wrap its children.
+This is reactive—if content grows (e.g. text), the container grows.
+- **Auto-Updating**: Components with percentage sizes automatically resize when their parent container changes size.

 ---

 ## Technical Principles